Zeeshanshaikh93/Dummy-repo/Readme.md

 * exit and re-login

-* After this fork the Spring-petclinic repository into your github account
+* Then, fork Spring-petclinic repository into your github account
-* like this it will be shown
+* It will then appear in your repositories list as a fork, showing its origin as "forked from spring-projects/spring-petclinic" as the example given below

 ```bash
 git clone https://github.com/Zeeshanshaikh93/spring-petclinic.git
 ```

-* After this clone your forked repository into your local folder and then write a dockerfile, I'm using Multistage dockerfile for making docker    images cleaner, smaller, and more secure.
+* Again, clone your forked repository into your local folder and then write a dockerfile, I'm using Multistage dockerfile for making docker    images cleaner, smaller, and more secure.
 * The below is my dockerfile

 ```bash